 For this study, researchers synthesized 7 test peptides with 13 amino acids containing 3 serine residues.
 Three peptides were singly phosphorylated and three were doubly phosphorylated while one was non-phosphorylated (as control).
 These test peptides were homologous to the PSD of the MARCKS protein.
 Test peptides were phosphorylated by rat brain PKC and purified by HPLC while molecular weights were confirmed by MALDI-TOF-MS.

 They performed ECD FT-ICR/MS to all the 7 test peptides and analyzed their fragment ions.
 They found fragment ions resulting from cleavage of N-and C-sides of the modified serine residue of the MARCKS analogue-2 revealing that Ser-3 is the site of modification.
-The similar scenario was observed for the MARCKS analogue-3 and 4 representing the phosphorylation of Ser-7 and Ser-10 residues respectively.
+A similar scenario was observed for the MARCKS analogue-3 and 4 representing the phosphorylation of Ser-7 and Ser-10 residues respectively.

 In the same way, researchers found the presence of fragment ions z11 and c3 of the MARCKS analogue-5 that reveal the phosphorylation of Ser-3 while fragment ions z7 and c7 reveals the phosphorylation of Ser-7.
 However, there was no evidence for the phosphorylation of Ser-10.
 A similar scenario was seen in the case of MARCKS analogue-6 and 7.

 From the reports mentioned above, it is clear that electron capture dissociation can be used to confirm the known structure of the phosphorylated peptides.
 Therefore, analyzing the structure of the peptide with unknown sites of phosphorylation can no longer be problematic.